cs480x-21c/02-DataVis-5Ways/README.md

 ![flourish](img/flourish.png)

 ## Technical Achievements
-- **Google API**: Used the Google Graph Documentation to create the chart to allow for the customization
+- **Google Charts**: Used the Google Graph Documentation to create the chart to allow for the customization
 - **Adding Interactivity**: When you hover over the google graph, you can see the specific attributes of the plot

 ### Design Achievements